Artificial Sweeteners cause cancer in animal studies

 Unless you are allergic or otherwise unable to tolerate them, the following whole foods can be safely used as sweeteners: raisins, dates, other dried fruits, fruit puree, or fruit conserve.
 You can also use fruit juice or soak dried fruits in water overnight and use the soaking water as a sweetener.

 If you feel you must use added sweeteners in your foods, I would highly recommend using STEVIA, which has a slower onset and longer duration than that of sugar.
-Stevia has a negligible effect on blood glucose In any case, always use sweeteners that are less "refrained" and that contain at least some nutrients.
+Stevia has a negligible effect on blood glucose In any case, always use sweeteners that are less "refined" and that contain at least some nutrients.
 This would include stevia, lao han extract, coconut sugar, unsulphured blackstrap molasses, yacon syrup, raw honey, carob powder, rice bran syrup, fig concentrate, and pure, natural maple syrup (without corn syrup added).
 These other sweeteners contain sugars that can affect blood sugar levels and certain organs in the same way that white sugar can.
 The body converts them to glucose (blood sugar) at varying rates.
 Some people will be able to handle them better than others.
 It may take some experimenting to see which ones you can use, and in what amounts, without developing symptoms.

 Remember, too, that any amount you can cut down on sweeteners, and especially the refined sugars, will benefit you.
 If you do sometimes feel it "worth the price" to have something sweet, then enjoy what you are eating, but continue to cut down and to switch to the whole food sweeteners such as dried fruits.